 Make a note or reminder in your calendar each year to send your child a birthday letter.

 Got a spare five minutes while you are waiting for someone or something?
 Use it to write a letter.
 Five minutes is all you need to write a few sentences.

-Now that Compassion is set up to write letters online, it is very easy to login and type up a quick letter.
+Now that Compassion is set up to write letters online in My Account, it is very easy to login and type up a quick letter.
 Keep your login details handy so you can login when you find yourself with a few spare minutes.

 345 million people are facing acute food insecurity.
 You can answer hunger with hope.